moorepants/moorepants.info/content/blog/introducing-resonance.rst

   tools to solve engineering problems when they leave our bachelor's program.
 - There is evidence that methods other than the traditional lecture style of typical engineering classes are more effective for student learning.
+- We wanted to experiement with using computational thinking methods.

 Computation
 ===========